Southeast

 What type of traffic impacts should drivers expect during construction?

 Drivers should expect occasional restrictions and closures of US 60 in the work zone during certain work, such as rock blasting.
-Closures will be Tuesday, Wednesday or Thursday from 9 a.m. to 2 p.m in the early phases of the project.
+Closures will be limited to Tuesday, Wednesday and Thursday from 9 a.m. to 2 p.m in the early phases of the project.
 ADOT will notify the public in advance when specific restrictions or closures are planned and the project team will set up message boards on the US 60 in advance.
 Subscribe to receive traffic alerts and project updates by email.

 What is the detour when US 60 is closed?